 Attention to personal hygiene is the key to preventing the spread of giardiasis.
-Controlling the spread of Giardia in drinking water should be possible where community water treatment methods (e.g., disinfection and filtration) are available.
-For example, iodine and chlorine kill Giardia cysts under appropriate conditions.
-Destruction of Giardia cysts is more difficult if the water is near freezing or contains considerable organic matter, because under such conditions so much iodine or chlorine must be added that the water is not edible.
+Controlling the spread of Giardia in drinking water should be possible where community water treatment methods (e.g., disinfection and filtration) are available. chlorine kill Giardia cysts under appropriate conditions.
 Boiling promptly inactivates Giardia cysts and is the best solution.